VeronikaDamyanova/React-noveauriche/README.md

 - View a single blog post where they can view other people's comments, add and delete their own comments.
 - Create their own blog posts.
 - Edit and delete their own posts.
+- Visit a page containing their own posts.

 ## How to Install
 - Clone the repository